GIScience/oshdb/oshdb-etl/README.md

 [download ignite](https://ignite.apache.org/download.cgi#binaries) from the Apache website.

-1. In order to deploy the oshdb dependencies to ignite, change back to the base directory and let maven copy all dependencies to your ignite installation.
+1. In order to deploy the OSHDB dependencies to ignite, change back to the base directory and let maven copy all dependencies to your ignite installation.
 It assumes this is at /opt/ignite.
 If it is not, you may place a link to the actual location there.<br>